Clinical scientists working in cardiac sciences perform a range of clinical and scientific diagnostic procedures to assess patients' cardiac function

 You'll need to have:

-• excellent interpersonal and communication skills, as this role involves direct contact with patients
+• excellent interpersonal and communication skills, as the role involves a lot of contact with patients

-• scientific knowledge and technical ability, as you have to be comfortable using modern technology and complex equipment
+• scientific knowledge and technical ability to use modern technology and complex equipment

 • the ability to organise and carry out research